rbanks54/rbanks54.github.io/_posts/2018-11-12-securing-vue-with-identityserver-part1.md

 Since we don't want to tightly couple the deployment of our authentication service with the deployment of the HTTP API, we'll have two projects.
 One for the IdentityServer and one for our ASP.NET Core Web API.

-We're going to start by creating a new ASP.NET Core Web API project in Visual Studio.
+We're going to start by creating a new ASP.NET Core Web API project in Visual Studio called 'VueApi'.

 ![new web API project](/assets/images/2018-11/new_web_api_project.png)